lukehayes/Choc/readme.md

 A very small ECS library designed specifically to work with the [Heaps Framework](https://www.heaps.io).

-__This project is very much a work in progress so will change a lot but if you use it or have tips, let me know!__
+__This project is very much a work in progress so will change a lot but pull requests are welcome__

 ---